-We argue that the likelihood of an anchoring event occurring in a reciprocity-based relationship is partially a function of the age of the relationship, measured in terms of number of exchanges.
-We believe that events that occur early in a reciprocal relationship are more likely to have a lasting impact than those that occur at later dates (Robinson, 1996; Clark & Mills, 1979).
-As relationships develop over time, any number of unwritten rules, norms and patterns emerge which drive the exchange and reduce the likelihood that the target will be seen as providing an extraordinarily positive or negative quantity of goods or services (Holmes, 1981).
-It also follows that the longer a focal individual operates within the same social or organizational context, their power grows and thus they gain an increased ability to restructure and reduce dependence on other individuals (Emerson, 1962).
+We argue that the likelihood an anchoring event will occur in a reciprocity-based relationship is partially a function of the age of the relationship, measured in terms of number of exchanges.
+We believe that events that occur early in a reciprocal relationship are more likely to have a lasting impact than those that occur later (Clark & Mills, 1979; Robinson, 1996).
+As relationships develop over time, any number of unwritten rules, norms, and patterns emerge, which drive the exchange and reduce the likelihood that the target will be seen as providing an extraordinarily positive or negative quantity of goods or services (Holmes, 1981).
+It also follows that the longer a focal individual operates within the same social or organizational context, the more his or her power grows and, thus, the more he or she gains an increased ability to restructure and reduce dependence on other individuals (Emerson, 1962).
 This reduced dependence makes it less likely that a particular anchoring event will occur.

-This is supported by research and theory on employee socialization, which emphasizes the uncertainty and likelihood of surprising events during the time when newcomers enter the organization (Louis, 1980).
-It is during this time that newcomers are vulnerable due to the large amount of uncertainty in the environment (Saks & Ashforth, 1997), which they attempt to reduce by interacting with supervisors and peers (Morrison, 1993a,b).
-Anxiety is often present during this process, as newcomers are at risk of not finding the information they need (Saks, 1995).
+This is supported by research and theory on employee socialization, which emphasizes the uncertainty and likelihood of surprising events during the time when newcomers enter an organization (Louis, 1980).
+Newcomers are vulnerable at this time because of the large amount of uncertainty in the environment (Saks & Ashforth, 1997), which they attempt to reduce by interacting with supervisors and peers (Morrison, 1993a,b).
+Anxiety is often present during this process, since newcomers are at risk of not finding the information they need (Saks, 1995).
 This state of increased dependence and anxiety early in an individual's tenure in this social context lays the groundwork for stronger and more impactful anchoring events.
-As individuals become more familiar with the social context, they learn better what to expect and what will be received from exchanges and they are less likely to experience conditions of overly positive or negative exchanges.
+As individuals become more familiar with the social context, they learn better what to expect and what will be received from exchanges, and they are less likely to experience conditions of overly positive or negative exchanges.

-Once a relationship has reached a non-reciprocal state through an anchoring event, the likelihood of a subsequent anchoring event also diminishes over time as the memory of the event is rehearsed and becomes more deeply written into autobiographical memory (Conway et al., 2004).
-An immediate opposite reaction from the target in a subsequent exchange is more likely to overwhelm the first event and cause the relationship to revert to a different state because the focal individual has rehearsed the memory of the anchoring event fewer times.
+Once a relationship has reached a nonreciprocal state through an anchoring event, the likelihood of a subsequent anchoring event also diminishes over time as the memory of the event is rehearsed and becomes more deeply written into autobiographical memory (Conway et al., 2004).
+An immediate opposite reaction from the target in a subsequent exchange is more likely to overwhelm the first event and cause the relationship to revert to a different state, because the focal individual has rehearsed the memory of the anchoring event fewer times.
 Research on service recovery, for example, has suggested that speed of an apology leads to an increased willingness to do future business with a firm following a poor experience (Conlon & Murray, 1996; Liao, 2007).
-Further supporting this, the likelihood of a breach in a psychological contract decreases as time passes from the original commitment (Turnley & Feldman, 1999).
-Each subsequent interaction leads to an increase in the number of times the individual relives the content of the anchoring event, and as such, the self-defining memory of that first event becomes more durably written into the focal individual's view of their long-term self.
-While one might suspect that memory of the anchoring event will fade over time and therefore create a situation where the relationship is ripe for change (Frantz & Bennigson, 2005), we believe is that in future exchanges with the target, this self-defining memory freely emerges, is rehearsed (Lam & Buehler, 2009; Wilson & Ross, 2001), and is applied in evaluating future exchanges.
-The more two parties interact after an initial anchoring event; the less likely it is that a subsequent event will shift the relationship.
+Each subsequent interaction leads to an increase in the number of times the individual relives the content of the anchoring event, and, as such, the self-defining memory of that first event becomes more durably written into the focal individual's view of his or her long-term self.
+While one might suspect that memory of the anchoring event will fade over time and therefore create a situation where the relationship is ripe for change (Frantz & Bennigson, 2005), we believe that in future exchanges with the target, this self-defining memory freely emerges, is rehearsed (Lam & Buehler, 2009; Wilson & Ross, 2001), and is applied in evaluating future exchanges.
+The more two parties interact after an initial anchoring event, the less likely it is that a subsequent event will shift the relationship.

-Proposition 1: The likelihood of an anchoring event is inversely related to the time since the inception of the relationship and the time since the relationship entered into a non-reciprocal state via an anchoring event.
+Proposition 1: The likelihood of an anchoring event is inversely related to the time since the inception of the relationship and the time since the relationship entered into a nonreciprocal state via an anchoring event.